 Texas Resources on Medicaid and SNAP Cuts in Congress

-On May 21st, the US House of Representatives passed the budget reconciliation bill with deep Medicaid and SNAP cuts that will take health care and food away from millions of Americans.
+On July 1st, the US Senate passed the budget reconciliation bill with deep Medicaid and SNAP cuts that will take health care and food away from millions of Americans.
+The House previously passed the bill on May 21st.

-The bill — sometimes called the “mega bill,” and labeled “one big beautiful bill” by the President — is now under consideration in the Senate.
-Senators are expected to make changes, vote on it, and send it back to the House for another vote.
+The bill — sometimes called the “mega bill,” and labeled “one big beautiful bill” by the President — is now back in the House for a final vote.

 Additional resources regarding the bill are available below.